-If the code download and installation is successful, then the CM MUST replace its currently stored DOCSIS Root CA Public key with the DOCSIS Root CA Public key in the SignedContent field, if one was present.
+If the code download and installation is successful, then the CM MUST replace its currently stored Root CA Certificate with the Root CA Certificate in the SignedContent field, if one was present.

-If the code download and installation is successful, then the CM MUST replace its currently stored Manufacturer CA certificate(s) with the Manufacturer CA certificate(s) received in the SignedContent field, if any were present.
+If the code download and installation is successful, then the CM MUST replace its currently stored Device CA Certificate with the Device CA Certificate received in the SignedContent field, if any were present.

-If the code download and installation is successful, then the CM MUST store the CVC Root CA certificate and the CVC CA certificate for future use if they are present.
+If the code download and installation is successful, then the CM MUST replace its currently stored legacy Manufacturer CA certificate with the legacy Manufacturer CA certificate received in the SignedContent field, if any were present.

-14.3.2 Code File Access Controls
+14.3.2 Code File Access Controls 13

 In addition to the cryptographic controls provided by the digital signature and the certificate, special control values are included in the code file for the CM to check before it accepts a code image as valid.
 The conditions placed on the values of these control parameters MUST be satisfied before the CM attempts to validate the CVC and the CVS (see Sections 14.3.2.1 and 14.3.2.2).
+Some of these special control value conditions are maintained separately for the legacy PKI and the new PKI (see Section 13).

-14.3.2.1 Subject Organization Names
+14.3.2.1 Subject Organization Names 14